Pantry Perfect

 A lot of valuable real estate in a walk-in or walk-through pantry is used for walking rather than storage.
 The temptation is great to minimize aisle space to maximize storage space.

-This is always a mistake.
+That is always a mistake.

 A 60" aisle is the minimum for wheelchair access.
 It permits a wheelchair to turn around — otherwise, the user has to back out of the space — inconvenient at best and potentially dangerous.
+A 64" or 66" width is better.

-Shelving
+Walk-In Shelving

-Deep shelves in a walk-in or walk-through pantry are no more useful than deep shelves in a reach-in pantry.
-The maximum depth of stationary (non-pull-out) storage shelves is 16" no matter where they are located, and 14" is better.
+The maximum depth of stationary (non-pullout) storage shelves is 16" no matter where they are located, and 14" is better.
 Depths as narrow as 10" will work for general storage and as little as 6" for cans and bottles.

-Shelving can be solid or an open wire grid.
-Solid shelving eliminates the risk of small items falling between the grids but reduces visibility.
 It also tends to accumulate dust and debris and needs to be cleaned more often.
 Accordingly, the surface should be Melamine™ or some other very cleanable material.

 Coated or stainless wire shelving does not collect dust and debris, which simply falls through to the floor.
-It does not work, however, for small items, like spice containers, that can fall through the grid.

 It's easy to clean.
 A little Windex® and a paper towel are all it takes.

-To get the look we want in Craftsman and Victorian kitchens, we often build our own shelves out of a wire that fits the period stretched on a wood frame.
-Woven wire cloth, for example, such as the venerable hardware cloth or chicken wire, have been around for well over a century and a half, and works for almost any historic period.
+To get the look we want in Craftsman and Victorian kitchens, we often build our own shelves out of a woven wire that fits the period stretched on a wood frame.

 Location, Location, Location